aboffelli/interomics/README.md

 - Taxonomic table for each OTU.
 The first column must contain the OTU name/number.
 The first row must contain the taxonomic levels.
 - Sample data.
 The first column must contain the sample names.
 The first row will be read as a header.

 The accepted formats are: plain-text (txt), comma-separated-values (csv), tab-delimited (tab/tsv).
 The type of separator can be defined in the *File Upload* page, the options are tab, comma, and semicolon.
+Make sure that all sample/OTU names are exactly the same in the three files, any difference in the names will end up in the removal of that sample/OTU.

 It is possible to load an example dataset selecting the checkbox *Load an example dataset* under the slider.
 When selected, the three example tables will be loaded and displayed.